-Best practices for spatial data dictionary versioning Jump to heading
+Best Practices for Spatial Data Dictionary Versioning Jump to heading

 Every spatial dataset must be anchored to a machine-readable schema definition that tracks structural changes independently of the underlying geometry.
-Store dictionary definitions in version-controlled YAML or JSON Schema files, explicitly tagging major, minor, and patch increments.
-Align your versioning strategy with established Geospatial Schema Architecture & Standards Mapping protocols to ensure consistent field mapping across ArcGIS, PostGIS, and GeoPackage environments.
+Store dictionary definitions in version-controlled YAML or JSON Schema files, explicitly tagging major, minor, and patch increments, and align field naming with your Cross-Platform Schema Translation manifests so a version bump means the same thing across ArcGIS, PostGIS, and GeoPackage targets.

 version: "2.1.0"